twaddle

 Clear

-The clear function clears any defined labels and synchronizers.
+The clear function clears any defined labels, synchronizers, patterns, and clipboards.
 It takes no arguments:

 [clear]

 This function is primarily useful in persistent mode, although it can also be used within a Twaddle sentence if desired.
-When used within a sentence, any labels and synchronizers defined before the clear function is inserted will be reset from the point in the sentence where the clear function is used.
+When used within a sentence, any persistent items defined before the clear function is inserted will be reset from the point in the sentence where the clear function is used.
 For example:

 <noun::=a> <noun::=a> [clear]<noun::=a> <noun::=a>